-Through active investment in creating the next generation of dancers and audiences, and an active outreach program that engages every part of the community, MCB intends to make South Florida a true cultural destination.
+Through active investment in creating the next generation of dancers and audiences, and an active outreach program that engages every part of our community, we intend to make South Florida a true cultural destination.

-At the same time, building and maintaining a world class dance ensemble will allow Miami City Ballet to become South Florida’s most vital cultural export.
+At the same time, building and maintaining a world class dance ensemble will allow MCB to become South Florida’s most vital cultural export.

 Artistic Director Lourdes Lopez, joined MCB in 2012.
 Lopez was born in Havana, Cuba and raised in Miami.
 She danced with New York City Ballet for 24 years under George Balanchine and Jerome Robbins, joining in 1974 at the age of 16, with promotions to soloist in 1981 and principal in 1984.
 After retiring from the stage, Ms.Lopez went on to become the executive director of The George Balanchine Foundation and co-founded the innovative dance company Morphoses.